 How Medical Weight Loss Addresses Insulin Resistance

-GLP-1 Receptor Agonist Therapy: Semaglutide & Tirzepatide
+GLP-1 Receptor Agonist Therapy

 B12 Shots for Energy and Metabolic Support